nryanov/genkai/README.md

 - [Redisson](https://github.com/redisson/redisson)

 ## Effects
 The main structure and some abstractions are similar to [sttp](https://github.com/softwaremill/sttp).
-If you familiar with it than you should be comfortable with this library too :)
+If you familiar with it then you should be comfortable with this library too :)

 There are integrations for [Monix](https://monix.io), [cats-effect](https://github.com/typelevel/cats-effect) and [ZIO](https://github.com/zio/zio).